libra/website/docs/libra-protocol.md

 ### Ledger State

-The **ledger state**, or global state of the Libra Blockchain, is comprised of the state of all accounts in the blockchain.
+The ledger state, or global state of the Libra Blockchain, is comprised of the state of all accounts in the blockchain.
 We mentioned earlier in this document that "state" represents the current snapshot of data on the chain.
 To execute transactions, each validator must know the global state of the latest version of the distributed database.
 See [versioned database](#versioned-database).

 ## Versioned Database